rolwaker/RsExpr/README.md

 one at a time.
 - if ran with more arguments or a single argument starting with a digit, they will be joined and evaluated as a single logical line.
+- when reading multiple lines from a file or from stdin it will parse in a stateful mode, meaning that you can assign to and use them in your expressions.

 ## Operator Precedence
 - 34  (...)